 As you can see from the lists below, there seems to be an endless number of Seagull cameras that used the Minolta Rokkor lens mount.
 Some of these cameras were identical to a particular Minolta model.
 Most of these cameras are different -- in appearance and features -- but many are identical except for one feature, such as having (or not having) a cable release socket, a sensa-switch, or accepting an auto-winder.
 Some of these cameras are very different from anything that Minolta ever sold -- but their genesis was a Minolta camera.
 So the Seagull cameras can be very confusing.
 To make matters worse, there is a LOT of incorrect information on the WEB.
 Some of it is simply due to typographic errors, such as listing a Seagull DF-3000 instead of a DF-300.
 Other times it is pure speculation -- or hearsay information -- and should be taken with a grain of salt.
 Sometimes it's just sloppiness, and not doing thorough research.
 And some of it can just be chalked up to poor memory -- or too much cheap wine.

-Almost all of Seagull's 35mm SLR cameras were designated "DF" -- for some unknown reason.
+Almost all of Seagull's 35mm SLR cameras were designated "DF" -- an abbreviation for "DanFan" which in Chinese means "SLR".
 And nearly all of Seagull's 35mm SLR cameras were produced with a Minolta Rokkor "SR" lens mount.
-There were at least a couple of exceptions, such as the Seagull K-2000 and K-200A which used the Pentax K mount -- also for some unknown reason.
+There were at least a couple of exceptions, such as the Seagull K-2000 and K-200A which used the Pentax K mount.
 Here is the Seagull K-200A:

 It was exactly the same as the Seagull DF-200A, but with a Pentax K lens mount.
 There are many mysteries in the world of Seagull, but these pages with help straighten out some of the confusion.